(from Section 126.96.36.199 of the Faculty Handbook)

 Tenured faculty are permitted to delay a year-long enhanced sabbatical by up to one year and still return to their original sabbatical clock.
 Further, when it meets individual and institutional needs, tenured faculty are permitted to take a second and/or subsequent year-long enhanced sabbatical up to one year early, again with the expectation that they will return to their original sabbatical clock.
 Semester-long enhanced sabbaticals will normally be taken at the end of six semesters of teaching.

-One person per semester may be on leave from a department of seven or fewer members, and two persons per semester may be on leave from a department of eight or more members.
+One person per semester may be on leave from a department/program of seven or fewer members, and two persons per semester may be on leave from a department/program of eight or more members.
 Numbers of sabbatical leaves exceeding the above limitations require exceptional circumstances.
 Normally, no more than one-seventh of the tenured Faculty of the College may be on sabbatical leave during any academic year.

-18.104.22.168.1 It is the responsibility of the Department Head, in consultation with the Provost, to insure that proper planning is undertaken to coordinate sabbatical leaves within the department.
-In the event that the number of sabbatical leaves requested within a department exceeds the restrictions stated above, the Department Head shall indicate the order of priority.
+184.108.40.206.1 It is the responsibility of the Department Head/Program Chair, in consultation with the Provost, to ensure that proper planning is undertaken to coordinate sabbatical leaves within the department/program.
+In the event that the number of sabbatical leaves requested within a department/program exceeds the restrictions stated above, the Department Head/Program Chair shall indicate the order of priority.

-22.214.171.124.2 Applications for sabbatical leaves for the following academic year should be submitted to the Provost no later than October 1.
-The application must be written and be accompanied by a supporting statement from the Department Head.
-Sabbatical leave applications are reviewed by the Promotion, Tenure, and Review Committee and are usually acted upon by the Board of Trustees at its January meeting.
-Usually, applicants are notified of the decision by the first of February.
+*220.127.116.11.2 The deadline for applications for sabbatical leaves is near the start of the fall semester, with the specific date being advertised by the Office of the Provost.
+The application must be written and be accompanied by a supporting statement from the Department Head/Program Chair.
+Sabbatical leave applications are reviewed by the Promotion, Tenure, and Review Committee and are usually acted upon by the Board of Trustees at its fall meeting.
+Usually, applicants are notified of the decision by the first of November.

 To each Assistant Professor the College makes available a one-semester research leave.
 Normally, the research leave is taken during the academic year immediately following the faculty member’s mid-term review.
 However, an Assistant Professor who receives a terminal contract by September 1 of the academic year immediately following his/her mid-term review shall not be eligible for such a leave.